Jared-Glenn/Camelot_The_Resistance/README.md

 There are two possible origins for all players: Mortal and Fae.
 Fae are the guardians of the mystical world beyond mortal ken, and they are charged with stealing away holy artifacts for nature while remaining secret.
 By the end of the game, either the Holy Grail will be corrupted or not.
 The Fae hope to corrupt and reclaim its holy power, while the mortals must either protect the Grail or capture the Fae.
 Specifics are listed below.

 #### Children of Men (Mortal)
-Tenacious and clever, mortals nevertheless suffer from a general lack of greatness and magic and so must make use of relics they find, such as the Holy Grail.
+Tenacious and clever, mortals nevertheless suffer from a general lack of natural greatness and magic and so must make use of relics they find, such as the Holy Grail.
 Mortals may be found both among the Good and Evil forces, yet they still must work together to determine where Fae have infiltrated their ranks.
 During the game, Mortals should be on the lookout for Regrowth (Success) and Rot (Failure) cards, which indicate the presence of Fae.

 If the Holy Grail has not been corrupted yet, you can prevent this corruption by not sending Fae on Quests.
 If the Grail has already been corrupted, watch your fellow players to determine if they are Fae so you can identify one during the Wild Hunt.
 If you do, you can undo most of the damage they did.